-Hands down, this is the easiest prediction we’ll make.
+Hands down, this is the most straightforward prediction we’ll make.
 The more personal, more unique content that’s tailored to the user’s specific experience, and more ways to connect with the buyer so that they feel like you know them better than their own families.
 More likely than not, you can use your current marketing automation systems to create a tailored experience for your customers.
-In the future, you’ll probably be able to tailor their experience down to the click, making sure that your website, social media and email campaigns are relevant to their every need.
-The systems are going to get better and better at personalising experiences for customers over the next year, as the technology improves and as systems learn that marketing is a personal experience that should feel like you’re just speaking, one-on-one,
+In the future, you’ll probably be able to tailor their knowledge down to the click.
+You are making sure that your website, social media, and email campaigns are relevant to their every need.
+The systems are going to get better and better at personalizing experiences for customers over the next year, as the technology improves and as systems learn that marketing is a personal experience that should feel like you’re just speaking, one-on-one, with your buyer.

 Want to learn more about Marketing Automation and CRM?
 Have a look at Salesforce ‘here’